chadeqmartin/Cocktail_Time_Project/README.md

 ## Third-Party APIs
 Cocktail Time integrates with two third-party APIs to provide enhanced cocktail information and instructional videos:

-- **CocktailDB API:** We use the CocktailDB API to fetch detailed cocktail information, including ingredients, instructions, and images.
+- **CocktailDB API:** This app uses the CocktailDB API to fetch detailed cocktail information, including ingredients, instructions, and images.
 This API enriches the user experience by providing comprehensive cocktail data.

 - **YouTube API:** When users click on a cocktail's details, Cocktail Time fetches instructional video links from YouTube.
 This feature allows users to watch videos on how to prepare the cocktail they are interested in, adding a practical dimension to the app.